 Admit it, you love numbers.
 At Christmas, all the other kids wanted either a Harry Potter Lego set or one of those fashion dolls with the big eyes and outsized heads.
 But you just wanted an abacus, and in your pre-teen years, a calculator.
 If you're considering a career in accountancy or financial management, you're in high demand.
 Here's how to get a graduate job in accounting.

 Where do I start?

 A common route is to apply for a Training Contract with an accounting firm.
-There are several qualifications to choose from – click here for more info.
+There are several qualifications to choose from – learn more about the different accounting qualifications available.

 Both public and private sector companies are on the hunt for bright graduates to join their finance departments.
 Some will offer the chance to study for your ACA, ACCA or CIMA qualification, while others run their own specific training programmes which offer exposure to various parts of the business to inform your decision about where to focus your career.

 Alternatively, an internship may enable you to really focus your ideas about the best possible career direction.
 If you don’t manage to get a place on a structured internship, part-time work or voluntary experience can be just as valuable - they too can provide you with the opportunity to refine the skills you need for a career in this industry.

 There’s a wide range of disciplines to choose from and within each, there are different kinds of roles on offer.
 Before you apply, do a bit of research on the different types of accountancy to see if you think it could be for you.

 - Internal Audit